Business Innovation

 The development of a sustainable healthcare system is now a matter of urgency for the region.
 While governments are seeking new sources of healthcare funding, healthcare providers are working on cutting costs, improving efficiency and focusing on preventive medicine in an effort to deliver more cost-effective outcomes.

-As the majority shareholder in IHH Healthcare—Asia’s largest hospital operator by market value with 15,000 beds in 80 hospitals across 10 countries—Mitsui & Co. is in a strong position to tackle the Asian healthcare challenge.
+As the single largest shareholder in IHH Healthcare—Asia’s largest hospital operator by market value with 15,000 beds in 80 hospitals across 10 countries—Mitsui & Co. is in a strong position to tackle the Asian healthcare challenge.
 And it is looking to innovation to deliver the high-quality, cost-efficient solutions that the region needs.
 Leading this push is IHH’s Innovation Office, a new division set up in 2016 and headed by staff seconded from Mitsui.
 The division is charged with sparking growth by driving innovation across three areas: new technology adoption; investment in healthcare startups; and fostering an innovation culture within IHH.

 Peace of mind through technology